DrDroidLab/grafana-mcp-server/README.md

 1. Ensure you have a running Grafana instance (self-hosted or cloud).
 2. Generate a Service Account Token from your Grafana UI:
-   - Create Service Account: In your Grafana dashboard, navigate to Admin >> Users & Access >> Service Accounts >> Create a Service Account
+   - Create Service Account: In your Grafana dashboard, navigate to Admin >> Users & Access >> Service Accounts >> Create a Service Account with Viewer permissions
-   - Generate Service Account Key: Within Service Account, create a new API key/token with Viewer permissions.
+   - Generate Service Account Key: Within Service Account, create a new Service Account token.
-   - Copy the API key (starts with `glsa_`)
+   - Copy the service account token (starts with `glsa_`)

 ---